whamcloud/Online-Help/docs/Install_Guide/ig_ch_13_installing_updates.md

 **Note**: Updates are only supported for official releases.
 Updates from, or to, test releases are not specifically supported.

-Upgrading Intel® EE for Lustre\* software and restarting the manager server will overwrite any changes previously made to the chroma-manager.conf template in /etc/httpd/conf.d/.
+Upgrading Manager for Lustre\* software and restarting the manager server will overwrite any changes previously made to the chroma-manager.conf template in /etc/httpd/conf.d/.
 Before upgrading your installation or restarting your manager node, make sure you backup